 They’ll have to run fast.

 “If we don’t find any water in Lake of the Woods, you know property values aren’t going to be that much.
 You’re not going to be able to sell your home.
-But people are sure gonna leave,” said Raphael Molina, Jr. “I certainly wouldn’t want to live somewhere where there’s no water.”
+But people are sure gonna leave,” said Rafael Molina, Jr. “I certainly wouldn’t want to live somewhere where there’s no water.”

 The state estimates the current wells at Lake of the Woods could run dry by May.